programble/eleventhbot/README.md

 Details on available plugins and their configurations can be found in the section below.

-Now that EleventhBot is configured, run it:
+Now that EleventhBot is configured, run it.

 ```sh
 bundle exec bin/eleventhbot